 Nasdaq Listing Rule 5450(a)(1) requires that companies listed on the Nasdaq Global Select Market maintain a minimum closing bid price of at least \$1.00 per share (the "Minimum Price Standard").
 Companies are considered out of compliance with the Minimum Price Standard if the Nasdaq closing bid price is below \$1.00 per share for 30 consecutive business days.
 Under Nasdaq Listing Rule 5810(c)(3)(A), once out of compliance with the Minimum Price Standard, a company has 180 calendar days to regain compliance by meeting the Minimum Price Standard.
-The 180 calendar day period for regaining compliance with the Minimum Price Standard ends on September 13, 2022.
+Our 180 calendar day period for regaining compliance with the Minimum Price Standard ends on July 3, 2023.
 The Minimum Price Standard will be met if the Company's common stock has a minimum closing bid price of at least \$1.00 per share for a minimum of 10 consecutive business days during the 180 calendar day period to regain compliance with the Minimum Price Standard.
-If we do not regain compliance with the Minimum Price Standard by September 13, 2022, we may be eligible for an additional 180 calendar day compliance period.
+If we do not regain compliance with the Minimum Price Standard by July 3, 2023, we may be eligible for an additional 180 calendar day compliance period.
 To qualify, we would need to transfer the listing of our common stock to the Nasdaq Capital Market, provided that it meets the continued listing requirement for the market value of publicly held shares and all other initial listing standards, with the exception of the Minimum Price Standard.
 To effect such a transfer, we would also need to pay an application fee and will need to provide written notice of our intention to cure the deficiency during the additional compliance period.

 As of the date of this proxy statement, we are not in compliance with the Minimum Price Standard.
-The equity markets have experienced and continue to experience substantial volatility due to, among other factors, the COVID-19 global pandemic and the war in Ukraine.
-On $[\bullet]$ , 2022, the reported closing price of the our common stock was $S[\bullet]$ per share.
+The equity markets have experienced and continue to experience substantial volatility due to, among other factors, the war in Ukraine, dramatic interest rate increases, high levels of inflation and the collapse of Silicon Valley Bank and Signature Bank in March 2023.
+On April 10, 2023, the reported closing price of our common stock was \$0.58 per share.
 Accordingly, there is a significant risk that we may be unable to gain compliance with the Minimum Price Standard without a reverse stock split.